cpschueler/pdsnd_github/README.md

 This project and README files were created 2019.12.14.

 ### my_bikeshare.py
-my_bikeshare is the Project Title
+my_bikeshare is the Project Title.
+It is the best Projet Title.

 ### Description
 This project solicits and handles raw user input.
 It then uses descriptive statistics to answer questions about the data.
 Raw data can be displayed upon request by the user.